skilld-labs/kaizer/scripts/theme-generator/README.md

 What you can do today is next:
 1. You can manage third party libraries in `package.json` of the theme and then `import` it normally right in your `my-component.src.js`, same to CSS - `@import "your-lib.css"`.
-Imported libraries are not affecting `build` task and will be compiled in every target files in every component where you did imports. <strong>We don't have chunks!</strong> - that means if you will import same library 10 times in 10 different components - library will be compiled 10 times in 10 different files.
+Imported libraries are not affecting linters and it be compiled in every target files in every component where you did imports. <strong>We don't have chunks!</strong> - that means if you will import same library 10 times in 10 different components - library will be compiled 10 times in 10 different files.
 So it's a question of your architecture.
 If you need to call same library several times -> create new component and put your library in there and then re-use it as a dependency in Drupal.
 The more times